ridvanaltun/composer-library-template/README.md

-# Composer Package Template
+# Composer Library Template

-This repo aims help me to develop composer packages more easily.
+This repo aims help me to develop composer libraries more easily.

 ## Usage